School Travel Plan

 Also, ‘The Bike Doctor’ visits to talk to Year 6 about how to maintain bikes-the most common faults being defective brakes and under inflated tyres- he repaired 50 cycles on his last visit here.

 We all love riding our scooters and Year 3 have been practising safe scooting.

 We had some training to help improve our skills in handling a scooter and learnt about scooting safely on pavements and around traffic.
 In addition we spent time making sure that our scooters were road worthy and safe to ride, as well as discussing ways to make sure we were easily seen by both drivers and pedestrians while out and about on our scooters.
 This is particularly important during the winter months when it darker in the mornings and evenings.

 Our ‘Scoot Safely’ topic has helped us to enjoy this fun and healthy way of getting fresh air and exercise while travelling to school or being out and about playing on our scooters!

 Year 6 spent one week completing the annual Bikeability training.
 This training included riding on the road, learning the safest and most appropriate signals to use and when to use them.
 The children also learnt how to fix and maintain their bicycles for the future.
 Almost the entire year group passed, some achieving Level 1 and some reaching Level 2.
 Congratulations to all that took part!

 Calling all parents!

 Please listen to our recording of the song ‘Don’t Park Here’, which we recorded in assembly to help everyone understand about safe parking outside school.
 The song was commissioned by the Road Safety Team and a video of another local school singing the song can be seen at

 Arafat and Keira receiving our Modeshift Stars Bronze Award for sustainable travel.

-On Thursday we had a visit by local MP Julian Huppert , talking about his memories of walking to school.
+We had a visit by local MP Julian Huppert , talking about his memories of walking to school.